 Your brain builds connections through sleep, which is the only way to move your memorization work into your long-term memory bank.
 Plan days ahead when memorizing to allow adequate time for your brain to adapt.

-There are no shortcuts to a perfect monologue performance, but there are easy strategies that actors can implement to expedite the memorization process.
+There are no shortcuts to a perfect monologue memorization and performance, but there are easy strategies that actors can implement to expedite the process.
 Following the above tips will allow you to answer the most famous of monologue questions, “To be, or not to be?”
 For actors, the answer is to be; to continue living through performance.